 I began taking photos on a university expedition after my graduation in 1988.
-On the plane on the way out to Borneo, I read 'an idiot's pocket guide to 35mm photography', did not really understand too much of it and spent the next three months taking awful photos of proboscis monkeys and other wildlife in Bako National Park.
+On way out to Borneo, I read 'an idiot's pocket guide to 35mm photography', did not really understand too much of it and spent the next three months taking awful photos of proboscis monkeys and other wildlife in Bako National Park.

 Those initial forays were with borrowed equipment: my grandparents' Olympus OM10, a couple of lenses and a rickety matchstick-legged tripod.
-But I was hooked and so saved up to to buy my own camera.
-This turned out to be a Nikon F301 and I have been using Nikons ever since.
+But I was hooked and so saved up to to buy my own camera: a Nikon F301 and I have been using Nikons ever since.

 With the advent of digital technology that dynamic has changed.
-Lenses obviously remain pivotal to image quality, but camera bodies are now equally important as they contain the digital sensor that actually records the image (it does what film used to do, plus a whole lot of additional stuff).
-The frustration now is that as technology moves on, so cameras and sensors etc improve and last year's models quickly become dated and eventually obsolete.
+Lenses obviously remain pivotal to image quality, but camera bodies are now equally important as they contain the digital sensor that actually records the image.
+The frustration now is that as technology moves on, so cameras and sensors etc improve and previous generation models quickly become dated.
 However, I would still advocate considering buying a second hand body, providing it is only one generation behind the state of the art.
-Preceding models are often available for considerable savings and for £?? you may get a specification of camera well above the equivalent priced latest model.
+Preceding models are often available for considerable savings and for the money you're able to spend, you may get a specification of camera well above the equivalent priced latest model.

-I would say at this point, I'm not one of those photographers who bangs on about how good the cameras I use are, as compared to those made by other manufacturers.
-Always remember cameras don't take photographs, people do.
+I'm not one of those photographers who bangs on about how good the cameras I use are, as compared to those made by other manufacturers.
+Always remember cameras don't take pictures, photographers do.
 Obviously, good equipment helps enormously, but even the most expensive cameras don't walk out of the front door and take photos on their own (although they should, given their astronomical price tags).
 Whichever brand of camera you use, good photographic approach and technique is far more important when it comes to taking good pictures.

-Having said that, if you are starting out, or starting afresh, remember when you buy a camera body, you are buying into a broader system of lenses, flashguns and other accessories, so I would let this influence your choice.
+Having said that, if you are starting out, or starting afresh, remember when you buy a camera body, you are buying into a broader system of equipment - lenses, flashguns and other accessories, so I would let this influence your choice.
 There is little point in buying something now, that might back you into a cul-de-sac further down the line.
-In my book this effectively means you are limited to Nikon, Canon and (possibly) Sony camera systems if you are a serious digital SLR user.
+In my book this effectively means you look no further than Nikon, Canon, Sony or Olympus camera systems if you are serious.

-I initially went down the Nikon route because at the time their reputation for being robust and being able to take the knocks was way better than the opposition.
+I initially bought a Nikon because they were renowned for being robust and able to take the knocks.
 Old Nikons were built like brick s**t houses.
-And I still think that holds true today.
+And this holds true today.
 Modern digital cameras are far more sophisticated and contain a far greater amount of delicate bits and pieces than old film cameras ever did, but my Nikons still feel chunky and dependable in my hands and have rarely let me down, even though I do have a tendency to abuse them from time to time.